N2B-iEEG/elec_vis/README.md

   - Select the electrode table and the patient's T1-weighted scan using corresponding buttons ![filled file dialog](readme_screenshots/file_dialog_filled.png)
   - Click OK once selection is complete (will yield error if file selection was not complete/successful)
   - Lie down and watch MRIcroGL do the job!
-  - Check the results in the directory of electrode table, in a folder named `{patient_name} + elec_vis`.
+  - Check the results in the directory of electrode table, in a new folder named `{patient_name} + elec_vis`.
 It has three subfolders:
     - `native`: electrode locations in the patient's native brain space
     - `MNI`: electrode locations in MNI space without overlay of atlas
     - `MNI_AAL`: electrode locations in MNI space with AAL atlas overlaid

 # Disclaimer
-For research purposes only
+Visualization results are dependent on outputs of anatomical reconstruction (e.g., https://doi.org/10.1038/s41596-018-0009-6).
+For research purposes only.

 # Contact
 Qian Chu at qian.chu@mail.utoronto.ca or qian.chu@ae.mpg.de